Share your knowledge, skills, and passion with the next generation of nursing professionals.

 Nurse educators must have advanced knowledge of the concepts and principles of pathophysiology and drug therapy that relate to the nursing care of a variety of patient groups.
 In this course, students integrate concepts of pathophysiological processes and pharmacologic treatment as a foundation for advanced nursing practice.
 Students have the opportunity to apply the knowledge gained to specific real-world clinical cases.

-The educational environment is influenced by social, economic, regulatory, and technological transformations.
-Students in this course learn the theoretical processes that drive curriculum development, assessment, and evaluation.
-They also focus on curriculum components, which include societal, professional, and educational trends that affect nursing education curricula in the current environment.
+The educational environment in higher education and health care settings is influenced by social, economic, regulatory, and technological transformations.
+Students in this course learn the theoretical foundations that drive curriculum development, assessment, and evaluation.
+They also focus on curriculum components, which include societal, professional, and educational trends that affect nursing education curricula.

-In today’s complex healthcare arena there is increased patient acuity and a growing need for better-educated nurses at the bedside.
-Nurse educators must possess advanced clinical knowledge to teach complex clinical content effectively, including selecting a focus to advance their knowledge in a clinical specialty.
-Students advance their clinical knowledge in a selected specialty to prepare them to fulfill the role of the nurse educator.
+In today's complex health care arena, and with increased patient acuity, there is a continuing need for highly–skilled nurses at the patient point of care.
+Nurse educators must possess advanced clinical knowledge to teach complex clinical content effectively.
+Nursing education students are expected to advance their clinical knowledge in a selected specialty to prepare them to fulfill the role of the nurse educator.

 *The baccalaureate degree program in nursing (BSN), master’s degree program in nursing (MSN), and Doctor of Nursing Practice (DNP) program at Walden University are accredited by the Commission on Collegiate Nursing Education (www.ccneaccreditation.org).
 Officially recognized by the U.S. Secretary of Education as a national accreditation agency, the Commission on Collegiate Nursing Education (CCNE) is an autonomous accrediting agency, contributing to the improvement of the public's health.
 CCNE ensures the quality and integrity of baccalaureate, graduate, and residency programs in nursing.